Definition and legislation

 The definition of “cinematograph film” in section 10(1) of the Copyright Act requires visual images to be embodied in an article so that the images can be shown as a moving picture by use of the article, or by embodying them in another article.

-This definition covers moving pictures recorded on film, videotape, DVD or computer.
-It also includes interactive computer games (including their soundtracks).
+This definition covers moving pictures recorded on film, videotape, DVD or computer, and interactive computer games (including their soundtracks).
 However, the definition does not include a live digital signal because it does not have a physical form.

 These are limited to communications delivered to the public by “broadcasting services” as defined by the Broadcasting Services Act 1992 (Cth).
-This means the delivery of radio and television programs to the public, including by cable, optical fibre or satellite, as well as by use of the radio frequency spectrum.
+This is the delivery of radio and television programs to the public, including by cable, optical fibre or satellite, and by use of the radio frequency spectrum.
 It does not include internet audio or video streaming, or datacasting.

 This category protects the typographical arrangements of published works (including the choice of font) and the way in which the work is set out on the page.
 Published editions include works published in machine-readable form (e.g. on CDs or as ebooks).